joltron82/Hakchi2-CE/index.md

 ##### Export to USB
 Syncs your checked games to a USB stick.
 Requires  a USB 2.0 or 3.0 (system usb ports are only 2.0) formatted to EXT4 or NTFS.
-Insert USB into your PC running Hakchi and press export.
+Insert USB into your PC running hakchi and press export.
 Safely remove
 While mini is powered off insert into port 2 or OTG on your mini.
 Power on

-When using USB storage on your min and Hakchi is connected the space estimation in the bottom right corner now reflects the USB storage.
+When using USB storage on your min and hakchi is connected the space estimation in the bottom right corner now reflects the USB storage.
 And pressing SYNC now syncs with the USB NOT the mini.

 ???Linked sync notes and menu locaiton
 ???Seperate games check box